 Four-Year Programs

-0 - 29 earned credits 1.31 - 1.99

-30 - 61 earned credits 1.75 - 1.99

-Above 61 earned credits 1.90 - 1.99
+6 - 29 earned credits 1.31 - 1.99 cumulative GPA 30 - 61 earned credits 1.75 - 1.99 cumulative GPA Above 61 earned credits 1.90 - 1.99 cumulative GPA

 Two-Year Programs

-6 - 29 earned credits 1.31 - 1.99
+6-29 earned credits 1.31-1.99 cumulative GPA

-A student on probation receives a letter from the CAO prescribing cumulative grade-point averages and other conditions that must be met to ensure the student's continued enrollment.
-A student who fails to meet the terms of their academic plan may be dismissed from the College unless the Academic Affairs Committee makes an exception because of extenuating circumstances.
+A student on probation receives a letter from the Provost prescribing cumulative grade-point averages and other conditions that must be met to ensure the student's continued enrollment.
+Students who fail to meet the terms of their academic plan may be dismissed from the College unless the Academic Affairs Committee makes an exception because of extenuating circumstances.
 A probation student who fails to achieve the minimum cumulative grade point average described in the dismissal section may be dismissed after only one semester on probation.